Published Mar 16, 2026 5 min read

 Think about your current estimate process.
 You send a quote for a $15,000 system replacement.
 The customer says they need to think about it.
 How many times do you actually follow up?
 Most owners might call once, maybe send one email, and then let it die.
 They are simply too busy putting out today’s fires to chase down last week’s quotes.

-AI for local service businesses completely transforms this pipeline.
-An automated system can trigger a smart sequence of personalized text messages and emails to check in with the customer over several weeks.
+For local service businesses, automated follow-up can change this pipeline quickly.
+A system can trigger a sequence of text messages and emails to check in with the customer over several weeks.
 It asks if they have any questions about the proposal.
 It reminds them of the upcoming season change.
-It stays politely persistent until they say yes or no. You get the benefit of a relentless sales team without actually having to make the calls yourself.
+It stays politely persistent until they say yes or no.

 Why Your Competitors Are Still Hesitating